-The series of FEARLESS FIFTEEN POSTERS is an outcome of "More than Skin Deep", a passion-project by artist, Debasmita Dasgupta (Singapore) and poet, Claire Rosslyn Wilson (Barcelona).
+The series of FEARLESS FIFTEEN STORY is an outcome of "More than Skin Deep", a passion-project by artist, Debasmita Dasgupta (Singapore) and poet, Claire Rosslyn Wilson (Barcelona).
 This poster is inspired by the courage of Natalia Ponce de León from Colombia.

 Natalia's True Story >>

 “I was reborn from the ashes and started a new life,” said Natalia Ponce de León during a speech about her fight for justice for acid attack victims at the ‘One Young World Conference’ in her hometown of Bogota.
 Natalia, who has been responsible for waking up an entire nation to the reality of the gender-based violence of acid attacks, founded Fundación Natalia Ponce de León, which bears the logo of a phoenix.
 Her foundation raises funds and works with hospital burn units, police, and prosecutors on how to treat cases and provide victims with swift care.

 Very early on in her recovery process, Natalia had realised that it was fundamental for her to be strong in order to survive the physical and mental damage the acid attack had caused her.
 One-third of her body was severely burnt and she confessed to wanting to end her life, up until she met other burn victims in the hospital and was inspired by their strength.